-Spotify, Apple, Facebook crack down on Alex Jones pages and podcasts
+YouTube, Spotify, Apple, Facebook crack down on Alex Jones pages and podcasts

+“All users agree to comply with our Terms of Service and Community Guidelines when they sign up to use YouTube,” a YouTube spokesperson said in a statement obtained by EW.
+“When users violate these policies repeatedly, like our policies against hate speech and harassment or our terms prohibiting circumvention of our enforcement measures, we terminate their accounts.”

-Apple and Facebook have joined Spotify in cracking down on content from Infowars founder Alex Jones on their platforms.
+EARLIER: Apple and Facebook have joined Spotify in cracking down on content from Infowars founder Alex Jones on their platforms.

 BuzzFeed News reported Sunday that Apple has taken down all episodes of five of Infowars’ six podcasts from its iTunes and Podcast apps, citing violations of the company’s hate-speech guidelines.
 “Apple does not tolerate hate speech, and we have clear guidelines that creators and developers must follow to ensure we provide a safe environment for all of our users,” a company spokesperson said in a statement obtained by BuzzFeed.
 “Podcasts that violate these guidelines are removed from our directory making them no longer searchable or available for download or streaming.
 We believe in representing a wide range of views, so long as people are respectful to those with differing opinions.”

-Note: UPDATE: YouTube removed Alex Jones’ page on Monday, following similar moves by Apple, Facebook, and Spotify.